Fermain/-mollify/README.md

 #### LMS

-Before running the LMS, you must build the other packages:
+1. **Build All Packages:** Before running the LMS, make sure all other dependencies are built:

 ```bash
 npm run build
 ```

-To run the LMS:
+2 **Run the LMS:**

 ```bash
 npm run dev
 ```

+#### Structuring Your LMS Content

-Markdown content is stored in the content folder located at:
+The LMS system uses markdown content stored in the content directory.
+The exact location is:

 ```
 packages/lms/src/routes/content
 ```

-The LMS will automatically index the content and generate pages.
-The folder structure is used to define the navigation.
-For example, the following folder structure defines a course:
+The system will automatically index this content and generate pages.
+The structure of the folders determines the navigation.

+**Example Structure**

+Your content folder can look like this to define a particular institution and its content:

 ```
 content